launch-camp/launch-camp.github.io/README.md

 # home-page
-The home page for schoolshaped.org
+The home page for Launch Camp